zeling595/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario:

 Step 1.
 The user launches the ConciergeBook application.
 Data will be loaded from the storage to the application
         memory.
-The `BookingBook` will be populated with `bookings`.
+The `BookingBook` will be populated with bookings.

 Step 2.
-The user can add more bookings and each bookings will have an unique booking ID.
+The user receives a request to cancel a booking, and the user deems that it is unnecessary to leave and data of the cancelled booking in the database.

 Step 3.
-The user receives a request to cancel a booking, and the user deems that it is uncecessary to leave and data of the cancelled booking in the databese.
+The user keys in the `deleteBooking` command, with parameters `bid/BOOKING_ID` where BOOKING_ID is the id of the booking for that guest.

 Step 4.
-The user keys in the `deleteBooking` command, with parameters `bid/BOOKING_ID` where BOOKING_ID is the id of the booking for that guest.

-Step 5.
-Step 3.
 If the parameters entered by the user is valid, the booking will be removed from the booking book.
         When the input is invalid (e.g. no booking with booking ID can be found), ConciergeBook will display an error message.

 The following sequence diagram shows how the findBooking operation works: